apperceive/dlib/README.md

 `drush @alias scr test/drush/node.class.test.drush`

-where @alias is a drush alias,
+where @alias is a drush alias.